-Welcome to the Emergency Medicine Residency at Mayo Clinic in Rochester, Minn.
+Welcome to the Emergency Medicine Residency at Mayo Clinic's campus in Rochester, Minnesota.
 We have an exciting and dynamic program dedicated to providing the finest clinical and educational environment.
 Mayo Clinic is an exceptional place for you to train and learn the art of emergency medicine.

 Our residency has been built on a strong foundation of educational excellence, one that began in 1918 when Drs.
-William and Charles Mayo introduced a revolutionary concept in physician training — the residency.
+William J. and Charles H. Mayo introduced a revolutionary concept in physician training: the residency.

 Since establishing the country's first residency, Mayo Clinic has maintained a reputation for excellence in all of its postgraduate training programs.
-Today, Mayo School of Graduate Medical Education hosts more than 1,000 residents in virtually all medical and surgical specialties.
+Today, Mayo School of Graduate Medical Education hosts more than 1,600 residents and fellows in virtually all medical and surgical specialties.

-- Influence the future of emergency care though involvement with the Institute of Medicine
+- Influence the future of emergency care through involvement with the Institute of Medicine

 - Are leaders in the use of simulation to enhance the delivery of medical care